Archdiocese of Lyon: Carolingian period

 Ravaged by the Saracens in 725, the city was restored through the liberality of Charlemagne who established a rich library in the monastery of Ile Barbe in the Saône, just north of Lugdunum.
 The letter of Leidradus to Charlemagne (807) shows the care taken by the emperor for the restoration of learning in Lyon.
 With the aid of the deacon Florus he made the school so prosperous that in the 10th century Englishmen went there to study.

 Under Charlemagne and his immediate successors, the Bishops of Lyon, whose ascendancy was attested by the number of councils over which they were called to preside, played an important theological part.
-Adoptionism had no more active enemies than Leidradus (798-814) and Agobard (814-840).
-When Felix of Urgel continued rebellious to the condemnations pronounced against adoptionism from 791-799 by the Councis of Ciutad, Friuli, Ratisbon, Frankfort, and Rome, Charlemagne sent to Urgel Nimfridius of Narbonne, Benedict of Aniane, and Archbishop Leidradus, a native of Nuremberg and Charlemagne's librarian.
+Adoptionism had no more active enemies than Leidradus (798–814) and Agobard (814–840).
+When Felix of Urgel continued rebellious to the condemnations pronounced against adoptionism from 791 to 799 by the Councis of Ciutad, Friuli, Ratisbon, Frankfort, and Rome, Charlemagne sent to Urgel Nimfridius of Narbonne, Benedict of Aniane, and Archbishop Leidradus, a native of Nuremberg and Charlemagne's librarian.
 They preached against Adoptionism in Spain, conducted Felix in 799 to the Council of Aachen where he seemed to submit to the arguments of Alcuin; he was then brought back to his diocese.
 But the submission of Felix was not complete; Agobard, "Chorepiscopus" of Lyon, convicted him anew of adoptionism in a secret conference, and when Felix died in 815 there was found among his papers a treatise in which he professed adoptionism.
 Then Agobard, who had become Archbishop of Lyon in 814 after Leidradus' retirement to the Abbey of St. Medard, Soissons, composed a long treatise against that heresy.